reddio-com/doc/docs/guide/api-reference/contract.md

 **description** <strong style='color:#8792a2'>string</strong>

-Description of your contract.
+Description of your contract, can be used on marketplace.

 ---

 **image_url** <strong style='color:#8792a2'>string</strong>

-Image URL of your contract.
+Image URL of your contract, can be used on marketplace.

 ---

 **external_link** <strong style='color:#8792a2'>string</strong>

-External link of your contract.
+External link of your contract, can be used on marketplace.

 ---

 **banner_image_url** <strong style='color:#8792a2'>string</strong>

-Banner image url of your contract.
+Banner image url of your contract, can be used on marketplace.

 **Example payload**